Official Western Nevada College Social Media Pages

 - Use of the WNC name and/or logo must adhere to all WNC style guidelines.

-The WNC Webmaster, Information and Marketing Services and/or proper enforcement authority reserve the right to enforce this policy by removing links to social media sites and/or requiring the site creator remove or change the site content as directed.
+The website administrator and the Advancement Team and/or proper enforcement authority reserve the right to enforce this policy by removing links to social media sites and/or requiring the site creator remove or change the site content as directed.

 Section 2: Social Media Sites/Accounts used for a WNC capacity: